ArielAlvarez-Martinez/hrtfpykit/docs/hrtfpykit-sofa.md

 Use `save()` after:

-- editing a dataset opened with `mode="r+"`
+- editing a SOFA file opened with `mode="r+"`
 - creating a clone and preparing an output file
-- creating a modified in-memory dataset with `copy_with()`
+- creating a modified in-memory SOFA object with `copy_with()`

-When writing from a separate dataset handle to the exact same on-disk path, normal filesystem locking rules still apply.
-In that case, save to a new file path or ensure the original writable handle is no longer holding that path open.
+When writing from a separate SOFA object to the exact same on-disk path, normal filesystem locking rules still apply.
+In that case, save to a new file path or ensure the original writable object is no longer holding that path open.

 ### `SOFA.summary()`